Voigt transformations in retrospect: missed opportunities?: Abstract

 \section{Abstract}

-Perception of the world by human beings, and of scientific papers in particular, depends on everybody's background shaped by historical circumstances.
-As put in words by English poet William Blake, in his idiosyncratic and provocative form, ``A fool sees not the same tree as the wise man sees''.
+The teaching of modern physics often uses the history of physics as a didactic tool.
+However, as in this process the history of physics is not something studied but used, there is a danger that the history itself will be distorted in, as Butterfield calls it, a ``Whiggish'' way, when the present becomes the measure of the past.

-Scientific knowledge is progressing continuously.
-Therefore, it is not surprising that reading today a paper written more than a hundred years ago, we can extract much more of it than was actually thought or dreamed by the author himself.
-We demonstrate this on the example of Woldemar Voigt's 1887 paper.
+It is not surprising that reading today a paper written more than a hundred years ago, we can extract much more of it than was actually thought or dreamed by the author himself.
+We demonstrate this Whiggish approach on the example of Woldemar Voigt's 1887 paper.
 From the modern perspective, it may appear that this paper opens a way to both the special relativity and to its anisotropic Finslerian generalization which came into the focus only recently, in relation with the Cohen and Glashow's very special relativity proposal.

-With some imagination, one can connect Voigt's paper to the notorious Einstein-Poincar\'{e} priority dispute, which we comment in light of the above mentioned relativity of perception of scientific papers.
+With a little imagination, one can connect Voigt's paper to the notorious Einstein-Poincar\'{e} priority dispute, which we believe is a Whiggish late time artifact.
+We use the related historical circumstances to give a broader view on special relativity, than it is usually anticipated.